richelbilderbeek/boost_graph_cookbook_1/misc/de_gruyter.md

 >
 > Please therefore ensure that your text is as clear as possible.
 We reserve the right to modify your text before it is published.

+#### Introductory sentence: reason for publication

+The Boost.Graph library is a cutting-edge C++ library to work with graphs.

+Graphs are powerful data structures, consisting of points (called vertices) and lines connecting them (called edges) with broad applications, such as the famous Seven Bridges of Königsberg problem.

 ### E. SPECIAL FEATURES UNIQUE SELLING POINTS (up to 3)*:

-What makes your book special compared to other publications, what problem does it solve, and what are the key features that should be highlighted? (max.
+> What makes your book special compared to other publications,
+> what problem does it solve,
+> and what are the key features that should be highlighted?
+> (max.
 250 characters in total).

-1)
-2)
-3)
+1) Provides a gradual learning curve

+2) Teaches topics in chronological order

+3) Copy-pastable high-quality and tested code

-### F. KEYWORDS*: Our publications are made available inside and outside of our company in various directories and catalogues.
-Keywords are not only important for search engine optimization (SEO); they are also used for abstracting and indexing services as a mechanism to tag content.
-Keywords should describe the content of your publication as concisely as possible in order to ensure quick thematic classification and better searchability.
+### F. KEYWORDS*:

+> Our publications are made available inside and outside of our company
+> in various directories and catalogues.
+> Keywords are not only important for search engine optimization (SEO);
+> they are also used for abstracting and indexing services
+> as a mechanism to tag content.
+> Keywords should describe the content of your publication as concisely
+> as possible in order to ensure quick thematic classification and better searchability.
 Your list of keywords of terms should ideally NOT include words or terms that already used in the title of your book.
 Please provide 5 keywords (in the order of their importance).

-1. Keyword 1
+1. C++ library
-2. Keyword 2
+2. Boost.Graph
-3. Keyword 3
+3. graph library
-4. Keyword 4
+4. Boost library
-5. Keyword 5
+5. graphs

-### G. TABLE OF CONTENTS: Please provide a brief table of contents, or alternatively a description in one or two paragraphs of the content of each main chapter.
+### G. TABLE OF CONTENTS:

+> Please provide a brief table of contents,
+> or alternatively a description in one or two paragraphs
+> of the content of each main chapter.

+  1. Introduction
+  2. Building graphs without properties
+  3. Working on graphs without properties
+  4. Building graphs with bundled vertices
+  5. Working on graphs with bundled vertices
+  6. Building graphs with bundled edges and vertices
+  7. Working on graphs with bundled edges and vertices
+  8. Building graphs with a graph name
+  9. Working on graphs with a graph name
+  10. Other graph functions
+  11. Misc functions
+  12. Errors
+  13. Appendix

-### H. REVIEWERS: Feel free to provide the names and email addresses of three peers who might be willing to provide a detailed and unbiased opinion of the proposal.
-Endorsements therein might be used prepublication for Amazon and similar websites.
-We may or may not follow up on your suggestions.
+### H. REVIEWERS:

+> Feel free to provide the names and email addresses of three peers
+> who might be willing to provide a detailed and unbiased opinion of the proposal.
+> Endorsements therein might be used prepublication for Amazon and similar websites.
+> We may or may not follow up on your suggestions.

+ * [ ] TODO

-### I. SERIES: You can look for existing series on our homepage.
+### I. SERIES:

+> You can look for existing series on our homepage.
 If you already know the series in which you want to publish, please suggest it here:

 ## MANUSCRIPT INFORMATION